Switzerland bans shredding of male chicks

 “This tendency to rear species only for the production of eggs or for meat turns animals into mere objects.
 It has led to absurd practices such as the shredding of living male chicks,” the House of Representatives committee noted.

 The farming sector is taking the political concerns very seriously.
-“We are working hard to find alternative options,” says Daniel Würgler of GalloSuisse “We hope to find the best possible solution taking into account all aspects, including consumers, production costs, resources available, animal welfare, ethics, the ecosystem and so on,” he says.
+“We are working hard to find alternative options,” says Daniel Würgler of GalloSuisse.
+“We hope to find the best possible solution taking into account all aspects, including consumers, production costs, resources available, animal welfare, ethics, the ecosystem and so on,” he says.

 Two options are currently being tested in a trial phase in Switzerland.
 One sees farmers rearing all the male chicks for poultry meat production.
 Another pilot project tries to evaluate the use of chickens both for the egg and the meat market.

-But as GalloSuisse president points out, there are a number of practical issues to be solved before such production methods can be applied at a global level.
+But as the GalloSuisse president points out, there are a number of practical issues to be solved before such production methods can be applied at a global level.
 “At the moment it is just a niche production method,” Würgler adds.

 The alternative options need more resources and are not sustainable, he says.
 In addition, most consumers apparently don’t buy meat from egg-laying hens.